tparchman/lab/KRLA_lab_meetings_workflow/README.md

 #### 2. make list of individual IDs from all fastq files

     $ ls *.fastq.gz | sed -i'' -e 's/.fastq.gz//g' > namelist

+#### 3. The substeps below serve to retain only unique sequences so that the computational scope and energy of the denovo clustering task are reduced.
+In otherwords, there is no reason to use 100 identical sequences, but such use would increase compute time and memory usage.

-#### 3. per individual, create file with unique sequences and count of occurrences
+#### 3a. per individual, create file with unique sequences and count of occurrences

  First, set some variables (run as one chunk command, instant)

     $ AWK1='BEGIN{P=1}{if(P==1||P==2){gsub(/^[@]/,">");print}; if(P==4)P=0; P++}'